peri-source/peri/docs/walkthrough.rst

 information from a single microscope image.
 The idea of PERI is simple and
 short:

-1. Take a microscope image
+1. `Take a microscope image.`_
-2. Create a mathematical model of the image formation process.
+2. `Create a mathematical model of the image formation process.`_
-3. Fit that mathematical model to the image.
+3. `Fit that mathematical model to the image.`_
-4. If the fit is not good, improve the mathematical model.
+4. `If the fit is not good, improve the mathematical model.`_
-5. If the fit is good, use the extracted information from the fit.
+5. `If the fit is good, use the extracted information from the fit.`_

 The Python package ``peri`` contains both a general implementation of this framework and a detailed implementation of it for confocal images.
 In this